ammaskid/Gym-Routine-Tracker--App-ammaskid/README.md

 # Gym Routine Tracker+
+## License Copyright 2023 Abhinav Krishna

-_A minimalist gym workout tracker, for iPhone and iPad_
+_A minimalis  gym workout tracker, for iPhone and iPad_

 For full details, including free download links from the App Store, visit: